 In the spring of 1937 the renewed AVUS was ready and the first race was held in may.
 That race was won by Hermann Lang in his Mercedes with an average speed about 260 km/h (160 Mph) with top speeds about 380 km/h (225 Mph).
 These records would stand for more than three decades!

-After the war first races at the AVUS where held in 1951 at the shorter version from 8,3 km (5.157 Miles), which was used before the war for motorcycle races.
+After the war racing on the AVUS continued in 1951 at the shorter version from 8.3 km (5.157 Miles), which was already used before the war for motorcycle races.
 In state of a long loop, the Southern turning point was now a flat corner which looked like a bus stop.